franz-hartl/teachers/content/articles/index.md

 - <h3><a href="C1.html">Empowering Teachers as Colleagues, 1985</a></h3>

-  An article written by James R. Vivian that appeared originally in "College-School Collaboration: Appraising the Major Approaches" (1985).
+  An article written by James R. Vivian that appeared originally in "College-School Collaboration: Appraising the Major Approaches," (1985).
 According to the editor, "the Institute demonstrates that the gap often presumed to exist between university faculty and school teachers can be bridged by building an intensive, long-term